albizures/vyke-results/README.md

 ```

 ### unwrapOr
-Unwraps the result value or returns the default value
+Unwraps the value of a result or returns a default value.
 > [!TIP]
 > alias of `r.unwrapOr`
 ```ts